cjvandijk/machine_failure_prediction/README.md

 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description.
-│                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for machine_failure_prediction
-│                         and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── Pipfile            <- Dependencies for reproducing the analysis environment via pipenv
-│                         generated with `pip freeze > requirements.txt`
+|
+|── Pipfile.lock       <- Locked dependency versions for installations
 │
 ├── setup.cfg          <- Configuration file for flake8
 │
 └── machine_failure_prediction                <- Source code for use in this project.
     │
     ├── __init__.py    <- Makes machine_failure_prediction a Python module
-    │
-    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
     │
     ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py